 Patrick Ness uses a monster to help the main character, Conor, make his way through the pain and anger he is feeling about his mother's fight with cancer.
 Conor calls the monster for help.
 The monster tells Conor three stories about the complexity of humanity.
 He explores his rage and things get out of hand as they often do when people are faced with serious emotional trauma.
 Conor is forced to face his feelings, the hard situation, and eventually let go.

 Healing isn't an easy process.
 Before we heal, we have to accept the full extent of whatever is making us fall down into the pit of despair.
 Patrick Ness tackles these truths in A Monster Calls.
 He explores what it is to be human.
 This is my favorite kind of storytelling.
 I love a good entirely fantasy book as much as the next person, but magical realism is probably my favorite.

 I saw the movie when it came out and was impressed with it, too.
 As always, a movie can't be THE BOOK, but it was GOOD and SOLID.
 The movie kept the integrity of the original story.
 It married the real and magical aspects like the book did and had the same feelings.
 I was so impressed by the adaptation that if someone isn't a reader, I wouldn't feel bad just recommending the movie.
 That's saying something!
-Usually, movie adaptations of books leave a lot to be desired.

 Go forth and read, or watch, A Monster Calls.
 You won't regret it.

 I went and bought the movie too when it came out on Blu-ray. 😀